-PROPERTY DETAILS (PROPERTY HISTORY) SUPPORTING DOCS ATTACHED Property Address (must include Post Code) Name(s) of other owner(s) Durch and Contract Purchase Contract Ц Percentage of ownership allocated to you % Date the property was purchased// Purchase price of the property \$ Quantity Surveyors Date the property was rented out for the first time / / Report Was this property built OR improved after 17th July, 1985?
+PROPERTY DETAILS (PROPERTY HISTORY) SUPPORTING DOCS ATTACHED Property Address (must include Post Code) Name(s) of other owner(s) - Percentage of ownership allocated to you % Purchase Contract Date the property was purchased / / - Purchase price of the property \$ Quantity Surveyors Date the property was rented out for the first time / / Report Was this property built OR improved after 16th September, 1987?
 Yes No If yes you are entitled to claim depreciation on the building.
-To do this you are required to have a copy of the original building or improvement estimating these costs.
-Please enclose this if this is the first year you are claiming the building or you are unable to provide the depreciation s Did you still own the property as at 30th June?
-Yes No If not please provide date of sale// Contract of Sale And the sale price \$ Number of weeks the property was rented out during the financial year wks Number of weeks property was available for rent during to financial yearwks This information may be available from your last tax return
+To do this you are required to have a copy of the original building or improvement cost or a Quantity Surveyor's report estimating these costs.
+Please enclose this if this is the first year you are claiming the building or you are unable to provide the depreciation schedule from last year's tax return.
+Did you still own the property as at 30th June?
+Yes No If not please provide date of sale / Contract of Sale And the sale price \$ Number of weeks the property was rented out during the financial year wks Number of weeks property was available for rent during to financial year wks This information may be available from your last tax return